InteropIO/finsemble-bloomberg/docs/README.md

 - **[testBloomberg](../src/components/testBloomberg)**: A test component demonstrating use of all API functions.
 - **[Bloomberg Terminal](../src/components/Bloomberg%20Terminal)**: An example configuration for launching the Bloomberg terminal itself
 - **[Coming Soon: Desktop service for FDC3 integration](#)**: An example service that works with the FDC3 channel matcher service to facilitate context sharing with FDC3 system channels in Finsemble and provides an example of instrument/security translation that may be required.
 See the [Finsemble FDC3 Implementation](https://github.com/ChartIQ/finsemble-fdc3) project for more details on the FDC3 channel matcher service.
-- **[Coming Soon: Security finder example](#)**: An example that demonstrates the use of the SecurityLookup function of the Bloomberg Bridge to implement a search with typeahead for Bloomberg sercurities, which may be used to set the context of launchpad groups.
+- **[Security finder example](../src/components/SecurityFinder)**: An example that demonstrates the use of the SecurityLookup function of the Bloomberg Bridge to implement a search with typeahead for Bloomberg securities, which may be used to set the context of launchpad groups, perform commands or add to worksheets.
+It can also receive context via the Finsemble Linker and help you resolve it to Bloomberg Security

 ## Installation
 This project contains: